An0n3m0us/DiscordRPBlender/README.md

 DiscordRPBlender needs:
 - Instantly stop sending to Discord after Blender turns off (keeps sending for a few seconds)
 - Remove stats after quitting (Discord keeps showing weird stats for a few seconds after)
-- Blender addon
+- Blender addon?
 - Something in Blender to show the user that DiscordRPBlender is running
 - Toolbar button to toggle on/off
 - Idle status on Windows & Mac:
   - https://stackoverflow.com/a/36419702
-- Installation package that allows input of client ID too
+- Installation package that allows input of client ID

-# Images
+## Images

 This is what DiscordRPBlender looks like on Discord.